-Bioshock, Fullmetal Alchemist: Brotherhood, the Divine Comedy, Journey to the West (yes, the Chinese one), Ghost in the Shell, Vernor Vinge’s A Fire Upon the Deep, and a little game called Ahriman’s Prophecy that briefly had me coding and producing indie videogames.
+Bioshock, Fullmetal Alchemist: Brotherhood, the Divine Comedy, Ghost in the Shell, Vernor Vinge’s A Fire Upon the Deep, and a little game called Ahriman’s Prophecy that briefly had me coding and producing indie videogames.

-Yes, it’s a bit of weird list, but I love each and every thing here and wouldn’t have it any other way.
+I love each and every thing here and wouldn’t have it any other way.
 If you’d like to read my books, check out the “books” category from the top menu.